How to Use Local SEO to Grow Your Small Business

 Local Search Engine Optimization (local SEO) is the process of optimizing your website in order to appear in local search results for target search terms.

-How To Improve Local SEO
+How To Do Local SEO

 Now that you understand what local SEO is and why it’s important, let’s take a look at how to improve local SEO.
 Key steps to include in your local SEO strategy are: